Understanding How Your Customers Think

-Step Two: Observe them in their space.
+Step Two: Observe customers in their native space.
 Create an opportunity to watch your customers using your product.
 “Being in the moment of your product or service is so important,” Saef says.
 If you have a digital product, you can use analytical tools to see how people are using it.
-An even better option, if possible, is to physically visit clients in their office to get a better sense of their purchase behavior.
+An even better option if possible is to physically visit clients in their office to get a better sense of their purchase behavior.

-Step Four: Take the conversation on the road.
+Step Four: Go to trade shows and industry events.
 Trade shows and other events are a great space to find and meet existing and potential customers, but it’s not enough to just be a passive participant.
 “It’s important for small business ownership to take advantage of the full ecosystem of that conference,” says Saef.
 That means calling people up before you arrive, connecting with them during free time, organizing a focus group for your product and following up after the event to solidify your rapport.

-Step Five: Bring the party to you.
+Step Five: Improve your product by hosting events for customers and clients.
 When you host your own event, you can reap the benefits of a trade show while controlling the entire experience and keeping the focus on your own business.
 “At your own corporate event you’re creating the circumstances to really provide an immersive customer journey,” Saef says.

-Gaining insight into your customers’ buying behavior is a never-ending quest, allowing you to leverage the information you discover to improve your marketing or the products you offer.
+Gaining insight into your customers’ buying behavior is a never-ending quest.
+Try hosting a holiday party or other event.
+You’ll be able to leverage the information you discover about your clients to improve your marketing or the products you offer.